Dystopian science fiction films follow the secular worldview to its logical, dismal outcome

 Every day, in business, in politics, in entertainment, as we are bombarded by the propaganda of a worldview that is essentially nihilist, we’d do well to remember what the apologist Dr. Cornelius Van Til taught: The lordship of Jesus Christ must govern our thoughts as well as every other area of life, so that we properly can identify and disarm everything that stands against the knowledge of God (II Corinthians 10:5).
 Every issue of society, culture, economics, theology, science, ethics and philosophy, and even personal meaning, takes on a very different appearance when we reject non-Christian presuppositions and seek to think consistently according to Christian ones.

 In this way, even in the secular culture’s most creative and entertaining attempts to propound its dismal and ultimately hopeless worldview, such as in Blade Runner, we can find effective reminders of the hope we have in Christ.
+Francis Schaeffer, the famed 20th-century theologian who also promoted a Protestant understanding of the historic Christian faith and a presuppositional approach to Christian apologetics, observed the influence of multimedia on modern culture in his book and series, How Should We Then Live?
+The Rise and Decline of Western Thought and Culture.

 Dystopia, however it is depicted in fiction, actually already is the reality of a world that denies and tries to suppress its knowledge of God.
-The biblical worldview posits that the most severe dystopia that humanity can imagine is a humanity deserted by God, as He gives us over to our own sinful proclivities, the greatest of which are lack of thankfulness and a refusal to glorify and honor God as we ought.
+The biblical worldview posits that the most severe dystopia that humanity can imagine is a humanity deserted by God, as he gives us over to our own sinful proclivities, the greatest of which are lack of thankfulness and a refusal to glorify and honor God as we ought.
 As a race, we’ve been living in a dystopian storyline since Genesis 3, when our first parents rebelled, therefore plunging us into sin, and that corruption tinged every corner of God’s former utopia.
-That dystopia is still real for us, but by the same wisdom and power God used to create, He is restoring the utopia of the original creation.
+That dystopia is still real for us, but by the same wisdom and power God used to create, he is restoring the utopia of the original creation.
 We as sinners are delivered from that dystopia, which really is separation from and enmity with God, by means of the reconciliation made possible through the gospel of Jesus Christ.

-The Bible’s entire narrative distinctly points to the dreadful reality of the Fall, but also God’s graciousness in not leaving in that abject squalor those whom He has acted for salvation.
+The Bible’s entire narrative distinctly points to the dreadful reality of the Fall, but also God’s graciousness in not leaving in that abject squalor those whom he has acted for salvation.
 That same gospel affirms the fact that for those outside Christ who persist in rebellion against God, their ultimate dystopian future will far surpass anything that can be conceived by the most imaginative writers of dystopian science fiction.